 Electrical License

 Contractors are required to furnish a copy of an Iowa Electrical License (Class A or B, Residential Electrician or Residential Master, or Special Electrician License with Disconnect/Reconnect Endorsement, as applicable) to the Subgrantee.
-Electrical contractors and sub-contractors performing electrical work are required by Iowa law to obtain an Electrical License through the Iowa Department of Public Safety.
+Electrical contractors and sub-contractors performing electrical work are required by Iowa law to obtain an Individual and Contractors Electrical License through the Iowa Department of Public Safety.

 Plumbing & Mechanical License

 Contractors are required to furnish a copy of an Iowa Plumbing & Mechanical License (Master or Journeyman HVAC, Master or Journeyman Hydronics, Master or Journeyman Mechanical (covers HVAC and Hydronics work), Master or Journeyman Plumbing, or Disconnect/Reconnect Plumbing Technician Specialty, as applicable) to the Subgrantee.
-Contractors performing plumbing and mechanical work are required by Iowa law to obtain a Plumbing & Mechanical License through the Iowa Department of Public Health.
+Contractors performing plumbing and mechanical work are required by Iowa law to obtain an Individual and Contractors Plumbing & Mechanical License through the Iowa Department of Public Health.

 Contractor Selection

 When procuring contractor services to perform any weatherization, more than one contractor may be used.
 In this case, there must be a procedure for awarding or assigning jobs (or job packets).
 Options could include assigning jobs on a rotating basis or on a geographic area basis.
+Subgrantees must have a documented policy in place to address situations in which there is a tie for the winning bid.

 Contract Administration and Documentation